ubeyde-acr/Stroke_Detection/README.md

-Repository containing the scripts and model results for Teknofest Medical AI competition
+Repository containing the scripts and model results for Teknofest AI in Healthcare competition